 A 14-year-old male presented to the neurosurgical clinic with swelling just above the right eye which had been growing slowly for the last eight years.
 The swelling first appeared following a non-penetrating trauma eight years ago.
 On examination it was a non-tender, non-erythematous, firm, round swelling causing marked proptosis and diplopia on downward gaze only.
 The visual acuity was intact.
 MRI showed an intraorbital, extraconal mass isointense on T1 and hypointense on T2 imaging.
 A diagnosis of orbital tumor was made.
 A white, friable mass consistent with meningioma was resected.
 However histopathology report later showed it to be an Aspergilloma.
 The Patient was successfully treated with anti-fungal medicine and was disease-free at one year follow-up.

 (2009).
-Orbital aspergillus infection mimicking a tumour: a case report..
+Orbital aspergillus infection mimicking a tumour: A case report.
 Cases Journal, 2, 7860.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/31
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/31

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.